Bread-wq/Wearable-Headband-Interface/README.md

 ## Stop the robot
 1. To stop the robot from moving temporarily, move your head to the calibrated position.
 2. To stop the hat from controlling the robot in speech recognition mode, shake the head and say "pause".
-3. If the researcher wants to stop the experiment and stop the robot, `Ctrl-C` to terminate `main.py` and press the E-Stop button on the robot to fully stop it.
+3. If the researcher wants to stop the experiment and stop the robot, send 's' in the terminal with keyboard.py running or press the E-Stop button on the robot to fully stop it.

 ![EStop button: the white button shown](https://user-images.githubusercontent.com/66550924/194368128-14fd9672-23ec-4a38-b5bf-83271cb101be.png)